 Deborah Diesen, ListServ Administrator/Old and New Member Liaison, has been a member of SCBWI since 2001.
 She loves to write in rhyme and is the author of several children’s picture books, including the New York Times bestseller, The Pout-Pout Fish.
 Debbie lives with her family in Grand Ledge, MI.

-Kristin Lenz, Newsletter Co-Editor, is a social worker who lived in Georgia and California before returning to her home state of Michigan.
+Kristin Lenz, Newsletter/Blog Co-Editor, is a social worker who lived in Georgia and California before returning to her home state of Michigan.
 Currently, she lives with her husband and daughter in metro-Detroit.
 Her short story, The Power of Butterflies, was published by Hunger Mountain online and was a finalist for the Katherine Paterson Prize for Young Adult and Children’s Writing.
 She is represented by Carrie Pestritto at the Prospect Agency.